FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th January 2022.md

 Other Members noted that no concerns had been raised previously at various SPC Meetings

-in relation to the Draft Development Contribution Scheme 2022-2026 as proposed, and that--- 11
+in relation to the Draft Development Contribution Scheme 2022-2026 as proposed, and that
+---
+11

 funding generated from the new scheme would go back into developments and projects in